2022 FIVB Men's Volleyball World Championship qualification

-The 2022 FIVB Volleyball Men's World Championship featured 24 teams.
+The 2022 FIVB Men's Volleyball World Championship featured 24 teams.
 Two places were allocated to the host, Russia, and the current titleholder, Poland.
 Ten places will be allocated to the top two teams from each of the 2021 Continental Championships that have not yet qualified as host or titleholder.
 Remaining places will be allocated to the top twelve teams in the FIVB World Ranking that have not yet qualified through the first three criteria.